cul/dlst-dh/_projects/arounddh.md

 author: Alex Gil
 people:
 - Alex Gil
-teams:
-- Group for Experimental Methods in the Humanities
 ---

 Around DH in 80 Days is a multi-institutional, interdisciplinary Digital Humanities collaboration that seeks to introduce new and veteran audiences to the <em>global</em> field of DH scholarly practice by bringing together current DH projects from around the world.